 Back to school is a time of excitement and new learning experiences for our kids, students and teachers.
 It is also a busy time for parents to prepare for everything their kids will need to start school, particularly as they remain at home in a virtual learning environment.
+It’s also an excellent opportunity to harness that energy and review school savings lessons for students.

 Teachers founded OnPoint in 1932, and we continue to honor our founders’ legacy by supporting community access to quality education despite COVID-19 keeping schools closed.
 Xiomara Olvera, Member Relationship Officer at our Gresham Branch, has three tips for parents as the unprecedented 2020-2021 school year begins: